-4.96 The technical services area is essential complementary accommodation within the main renal unit.
+4.98 The technical services area is essential complementary accommodation within the main renal unit.
 This facility would serve the whole renal unit, not just the haemodialysis area.
 The size of the area will depend on the number of renal technologists needed for the unit.
 This in turn will depend on a range of local factors including the number of home haemodialysis patients, haemodialysis patients, dialysis stations operating in the main renal unit, and satellite units that the main renal unit supports.
-For further information on workforce requirements for renal services, see 'The renal team - a multi-professional renal workforce plan for adults and children with renal disease: recommendations of the National Renal Workforce Planning Group 2002' (British Renal Society, 2002; www.britishrenal.org/workfpg/ WFP_Renal_Book.pdf).
+For further information on workforce requirements for renal services, see 'The renal team - a multi-professional renal workforce plan for adults and children with renal disease: recommendations of the National Renal Workforce Planning Group 2002', British Renal Society, 2002.